 - Scrubs should be tightly woven, stain resistant, durable

-- Warm up jackets should be long sleeve, and be poly-cotton blend to decrease shedding component
+- Warm-up jackets should be long-sleeved and be poly-cotton blend to decrease shedding component

 - Avoid personal attire that extends above the neck/below the sleeve